mbitsnbites/microS3/README.md

 microS3 (μS3 for short) is a small, portable client library for interacting with S3 object storage services.

-It is designed to work even on restricted machines, such as embedded devices.
+Supported platforms:
+* Linux and most POSIX compatible systems (e.g. FreeBSD)
+* macOS
+* Windows

 ## Architecture

+The library is designed to work even on restricted machines, such as embedded devices.

-The library is implemented in C++03, and exposes a C89 API.
+It is implemented in C++03 and exposes a C89 API.
 It has no external dependencies except for system level functionality (network sockets and crypto).

 ## License